Leo Tolstoy

 6

 The struggle between our spiritual and corporeal nature is the same in everyone, which is why people fall into the same delusions.
-Being under the same delusions, they grow more convinced of them, and, because the majority believes in them, they take them for indubitable truth.
+Being under the same delusions, they grow more convinced of them, and, because the majority believes in them, they take them for undeniable truth.

 To feed the hungry, to clothe the naked, to care for the sick—these are all good deeds, but there is one good deed that is incomparable to all this: to free your brother from delusion.